Junebuggi/SYSC3010_TeamProject/README.md

 1.Connect the hardware to the Raspberry Pi following the roomPi schematic 1.Download roomPi folder\
 2.Unzip contents to Desktop\
-3.Navigate to the Desktop
+3.Go to line 327 in the roomPiManger.py file and change the second parameter to the Global Pi's IP address 4.Navigate to the Desktop

 	pi@raspberry:~ $ cd \Desktop

-4.Open the terminal and run the following command:
+5.Open the terminal and run the following command:

 	pi@raspberry:~ $ sudo python roomPiManager.py